End of life signs

 While they’re still mobile, if they become confused or agitated, try to make their environment as safe as possible.
 Try not to antagonise them – if they’re refusing to do something you want them to do, ask yourself if it’s really necessary.
 If behavioural strategies don’t work, speak to your healthcare team, as they can give medications to help calm your loved one.

-As they become confined to bed and more withdrawn, they may still be aware of your presence, so continue to talk to them.
-Share fond memories, and explain any care that is being given to them.
-You could play their favourite or soothing music, or read their favourite book to them.
+As they become confined to bed and more withdrawn, they may still know that you’re there, so keep talking to them.
+Share happy memories and explain any care that’s being given to them.
+You could play their favourite music, soothing sounds, or read their favourite book to them.

 Don’t be afraid to touch them.
 Holding their hand or stroking their head can be reassuring and calming for them.